ciph-io/ciph-core/README.md

 ### Video Content

-Ciph supports h.264 video and AAC audio in mp4 containers and uses MPEG-DASH to support adaptive bitrate videos.
+Ciph supports h.264 video and AAC audio in mp4 containers and vp9 video and opus audio in webm containers.

+Ciph uses MPEG-DASH and supports adaptive bitrate audio and vide.

-Ciph does not currently support live streaming video but future support is planned.
+Ciph does not currently support live streaming but future support is planned.

 Ciph uses Google's Shaka Player with a custom network/data plugin that handles the request and decode of encrypted Ciph content.